-Admission is FREE and includes breakfast and lunch.
+Admission is FREE and includes breakfast and lunch both days.
 Registration is required.

 The In-person Symposium on 4/25 will consist of two keynote speakers, oral presentations, and poster presentations.
 Oral and poster presentation topics will represent all fields of acoustics including (but not limited to) bioacoustics, ocean acoustics, signal processing, speech, biomedical acoustics, and environmental acoustics.

 Anyone with an interest in reporting acoustics research (in progress or completed) is encouraged to submit an abstract.
 Presentations are not required, anyone with an interest in acoustics disciplines is encouraged to attend as a participant.
-Abstracts due early 2024.
+Abstracts are due by March 25, 2024.